 Microsoft Defender for Endpoint uses different types of technology to protect your enterprise business network.
-These can be used alone or in combination and are built into the Windows 10 operating system and Microsoft cloud service.
+These can be used alone or in combination and are built into the Windows 10 operating system and Microsoft cloud services.

 Endpoint Behavioral Sensors

 They will obtain and process different signals that come from the operating system.
-They also come embedded in Windows as you get it, so you don’t need to do any extra work for this step.
+They also come embedded in Windows as you get them, so you don’t need to do any extra work for this step.

 They will then send this data to your private cloud for Microsoft Defender for Endpoint.
 You can access this information there and review the information collected as needed.